Quite a few people in the P-O are receiving these calls

 Microsoft phone scam: how it works

-Scammers calls you, and asks for you by name.
+Scammers call you, and asks for you by name.
 Some are English speakers albeit poor ones, and may target English sounding names in a phone book.
 They say they are a computer security expert from Microsoft (or another legitimate tech company).
 The ‘security expert’ is plausible and polite, but officious.
 They say that your PC or laptop has been infected with malware, and that they can help you solve the problem.
 What happens now depends on the particular strain of scam with which you have been targeted.

 Some crooks will ask you to give them remote access to your PC or laptop, and then use the access to harness your personal data.
 Others get you to download malware that will do that task for you.
 A more straightforward scam is to simply ask for money in return for a lifetime of ‘protection’ from the malware they pretend is on your machine.